Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Author Declarations

-\section{Author Contributions}
+\subsection{Author Contributions}

 A.H.~and M.Y.~devised the experiments and wrote the manuscript.
 A.H.~performed the experiments and analyzed the data.
 M.Y.~and P.G.~provided theory support.
 L.C.~and C.J.~fabricated the sample.
-N.F., Y.X., and G.H.~developed the classical control hardware used in this work.
+N.F., Y.X., G.H., and K.N.~developed the classical control hardware used in this work.
 L.J.~and I.S.~supervised all work.